MilkSure Top Up – Q and A’s

 What does it cost?

-Top Up registration costs £45 (£54 inc. VAT).
-Your MilkSure user-account will be renewed for another year.
+Your vet will make a charge for delivering Top Up for your farm.
 The time taken to complete Top Up (approx. 1½ hours) should be similar to if your vet were doing a medicines review, which is now required for Red Tractor Assurance in any case.
-You will need to pay your vet for their input.
+You will need to pay your vet for their input and their expertise.

 Why is there another test?